Apple cofounder Steve Wozniak says National Security Agency whistleblower Edward Snowden is a hero.

 Wozniak’s endorsement on its own is unsurprising.
 The extent to which he detailed his appreciation for Snowden, however, is certainly intriguing — and further backs Snowden’s case that he’s a whistleblower and not a Russian spy.

 Stephen Gary "Woz" Wozniak (born August 11, 1950 in San Jose, California) is an American computer engineer, and the co-founder of Apple Computer (now Apple Inc.), with Steve Jobs.
-His inventions and machines are credited with contribut... read more »
+His invent...
+All Stephen Gary Wozniak news »